security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

     revisit Firefox's "Network Settings" page under the Preferences view, and select "No Proxy".

 # Part 3.
-Experience secure messaging with the bygone PGP
+Appreciate secure messaging with the bygone PGP

 For a long time, PGP was the best technology available for messaging (email) privacy.
-Watch the following video tutorial created by Edward Snowden for how to use gpg, the open source version of pgp: [https://vimeo.com/56881481](https://vimeo.com/56881481)
+To gain an appreciation of the pain invovled in using PGP, watch the following video tutorial created by Edward Snowden for how to use gpg, the open source version of pgp: [https://vimeo.com/56881481](https://vimeo.com/56881481)

+You do not need to follow along, but you may if you want to{% if site.instructorcollab_username == 'deargle' %}, for your health{% endif %}.
 The above video tutorial is for Windows users.
-Mac users can use [GPG Suite](https://gpgtools.org/).
+For Mac, the [GPG Suite](https://gpgtools.org/) can be used.

 {% if site.instructorcollab_username == 'deargle' %}